ethicalhackingplayground/dnsresolver/README.md

 cat subs.txt | dnsresolver
 ```

-If you want to resolve hosts that contain different ports than the default 80,443 you can use the `--ports` flag:
+If you need to resolve hosts with ports other than the standard 80 and 443, you can use the `--ports` flag.

 ```bash
 cat subs.txt | dnsresolver -p 8080,8081